-I recently had the pleasure of creating Zara and Sam’s Dundas Castle wedding photo slideshow.
+I recently had the pleasure of being wedding photographer at Dundas Castle for Zara and Sam.
 Zara and Sam were married at the exclusive Dundas Castle wedding venue, situated near South Queensferry, Scotland.
 It was wonderful to be back photographing at such an exquisite wedding venue.

 Dundas Castle is the perfect romantic and picturesque wedding venue.
 Complete with everything you would expect a castle to have, from its fairytale tower with winding staircase, the “Auld Keep”, to the elegant chandelier-lit Croquet room, Dundas Castle is a perfect place for an intimate wedding day.